K4HVH/bitch/DOCUMENTATION.md

 ## Architecture

 ```
+QGC (GCS)             ┐
-Mission Planner (GCS) <--> BITCH <--> mavlink-router <--> Drones
+Mission Planner (GCS) ├─→ BITCH :5760 (TCP) ←→ mavlink-router :5761 (TCP) ←→ Drones
-                      :14550            :14551
+Other GCS Apps        ┘
 ```

-BITCH acts as a transparent bidirectional UDP proxy, parsing MAVLink messages and applying rules to:
+BITCH acts as a **multi-client TCP proxy**, parsing MAVLink messages and applying rules to:
-- **GCS → Router**: Full rule processing with all actions
+- **GCS → Router**: Full rule processing with all actions (commands from any client)
-- **Router → GCS**: Full rule processing with all actions
+- **Router → GCS**: Full rule processing with all actions (broadcast to all clients)

+### Multi-Client Architecture

+- **Unlimited GCS connections**: Multiple operators can connect simultaneously to port 5760
+- **Broadcast telemetry**: All connected GCS clients receive identical telemetry streams
+- **Command multiplexing**: Commands from any GCS client are processed and forwarded
+- **Cross-client batching**: Batch actions work across all clients (e.g., ARM from different GCS apps contributes to same batch)
+- **Independent connections**: Client disconnects don't affect other clients
+- **Per-client ACKs**: Auto-ACK responses sent only to the originating client

 Both directions support all actions: forward, block, modify, delay, and batch.